tbergeron/ThinAir/README.md

 To install ThinAir, you'll need to fork this repository of clone it and simply replace the stuff from the _app/_ directory with your stuff.
 Simple as this.

+Be sure though, to run `npm install` before trying to use anything.
+(This will install ThinAir's dependencies).

 ## Usage